bigdevwhale/cachetastic/README.md

 - **Flexible Cache Management**: Force-refresh and update cache with new values on-demand.
 - **Error Handling**: Errors from external sources don't get cached; original exceptions are preserved.
 - **Automatic Cache Key Generation**: Cache keys are generated based on method name and parameters.
+- **Custom Parameter Keys**: Users can specify parameter keys for cache key generation.
 - **Laravel Integration**: Seamlessly integrates with Laravel's caching system.
 - **Clean and Elegant Code**: Well-structured and efficient codebase for easy use and contribution.
 - **PHPUnit and Mockery Read**y: Unit testing with PHPUnit and Mockery support included.

+## Use Cases
+Cachetastic is the perfect addition to your Laravel project for various use cases:

+- **API Responses**: Cache responses from external APIs to reduce latency and minimize rate limits.
+- **Database Queries**: Cache complex database queries and boost query performance.
+- **Expensive Computation**: Cache the results of computationally intensive methods for faster execution.
+- **Dynamic Content**: Cache dynamic content to reduce server load and improve user experience.
+- **Rate-Limited APIs**: Avoid exceeding rate limits by caching API responses and serving cached data.

+Cachetastic is your go-to tool for optimizing your Laravel application's performance in a snap!

 ## Getting Started
 Getting started with Cachetastic is a piece of cake.
 Follow these simple steps to integrate it into your Laravel project: